reinhart1010/nix/docs/en/linux/avahi-browse.md

 Avahi is compatible with Bonjour (Zeroconf) found in Apple devices.
 More information: <https://www.avahi.org/>.

-- List all services available on the local network along with their addresses and ports while ignoring local ones:
+- List services available on the local network along with their addresses and ports, ignoring ones on the local machine:

 `avahi-browse --all --resolve --ignore-local`

+- Quickly list services in the local network in SSV format for scripts:

+`avahi-browse --all --terminate --parsable`

-- List all domains:
+- List domains in the neighbourhood:

 `avahi-browse --browse-domains`